dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Ladies, if you want to know the way to my heart... good spelling and good grammar, good punctuation, capitalize only where you are supposed to capitalize, it's done.
+  Keep close to Nature's heart... and break clear away, once in awhile, and climb a mountain or spend a week in the woods.
+Wash your spirit clean.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1434 days)
+## 🌟 Experiences (1435 days)

 ### 🧮 Programming languages